novaprova/novaprova/doc/get-start/index.md

 First, download a release tarball.

 Novaprova is intended to be built in the usual way that any open source C software is built.
-However at the moment it doesn't even use autotools, so there's no configure script.
+It has a configure script generated from autoconf, which you run before building.
 To build you need to have g++ and gcc installed.
 You will also need to have the _valgrind.h_ header file installed, which is typically in a package named something like _valgrind-dev_ .